By Scott Stockdale

 About Author: Scott Stockdale is the author of the book History’s Greatest Fraud, which is in seven libraries across Canada and surprisingly well-known around the world, although not a word of it has ever appeared in the mainstream media.

-Posted by Veterans Today Money on 11:16 am, With 0 Reads, Filed under Book Reviews.
+Posted by VTN on 11:16 am, With 0 Reads, Filed under Book Reviews.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.